Jaisalmer Packages

 The evening program at a mid-range camp runs folk music and dance rooted in the Manganiyar and Kalbeliya traditions of Rajasthan.
 December and January nights drop to around 5 degrees Celsius, and most camps provide blankets but the quality varies.
 We always tell travellers to carry one warm layer they can rely on because the shift between afternoon heat and night cold catches people off guard every time.

-No trip to Jaisalmer is complete without trying the local food, because cuisine is one of the most direct ways to understand the culture and traditions of a place.
-The food here tells that story without any complicating it.
+No Jaisalmer tour package is complete without trying the local food, because cuisine is one of the most direct ways to understand the culture and traditions of a place.
+The food here tells that story without overcomplicating it.

 - Dal Baati Choorma